AnupBhat30/SaasBoomi-HackStreet/README.md

-# Heritage Nutrition AI Platform
+# Heritage Nutrition AI Platform - Aahara

 Welcome to the Heritage Nutrition AI Platform, an intelligent system designed to bridge the gap between India’s rich culinary heritage and the rising challenges of modern lifestyle diseases.
 This platform leverages a suite of AI agents to deliver personalized, culturally-aligned, and practical nutrition guidance, empowering Indian families to eat healthier without sacrificing tradition, flavor, or feasibility.